An alphabetical list of defined key terms used on this website is provided on this page.

 Wave Height Analysis for Flood Insurance Studies (WHAFIS)

-has been used to perform coastal flood studies since 1980, to incorporate the effects of wind-bourne wave action on FIRMs for communities along the Atlantic and Gulf Coasts.
-WHAFIS uses various input data to calculate wave heights, wave crest elevations, flood insurance risk zone designations, and flood zone boundaries along transects (cross sections of the shoreline) in a study area.
-Additional information on WHAFIS is available in FEMA’s Atlantic Ocean and Gulf of Mexico Guidelines Update
+The WHAFIS model has been used to perform coastal flood studies since 1980 to incorporate the effects of wind-bourne wave action on FIRMs for communities along the Atlantic and Gulf Coasts.
+WHAFIS uses various input data to calculate wave heights, wave crest elevations, flood insurance risk zone designations, and flood zone boundaries along transects in a study area.
+Additional information on WHAFIS is available in FEMA’s Atlantic Ocean and Gulf of Mexico Guidelines Update.

 The transmission of waves through water.

 The rush of water that extends inland when waves come ashore.
-Wave runup effects are computed as a part of the overland wave analysis and are added to the stillwater elevations computed from the storm surge model.
+Wave runup effects are computed as a part of the overland wave analysis and are added to the stillwater elevations computed from the storm surge model when developing Base Flood Elevations in coastal areas.

-The increase in the water level caused by the onshore mass transport of water that occurs due to waves breaking during a storm.
-Wave setup is affected by the wave height, the speed at which waves approach shore, and the nearshore slope.
+The increase in the water level caused by the onshore mass transport of water that happens due to waves breaking during a storm.
+Wave setup is affected by the wave height, the speed at which waves approach the shore, and the slope of the shore.